Hedge Fund Career Path: Roles, Salaries & Progression

 1. Chartered Financial Analyst (CFA)

 Chartered Financial Analyst (CFA) is one of India’s most sought-after finance courses after graduation.
-CFA course primarily deals with investment tools, asset valuation, portfolio management and the like.
+The CFA course primarily deals with investment tools, asset valuation, portfolio management and the like.
 It is a go-to course for students with an inclination for investment management.

 • Duration: The duration of this course is about 2-3 years.